AdhyWiranto44/AdhyWiranto44/README.md

 ### Welcome my Friend 👋😊

 ## My name is Adhy Wiranto, you can call me Adhy (pronouns: a di), an Informatics Engineering Student, a Full Stack Web Developer, and I want to be a Software Engineer 😎
-- 🔭 I’m currently working on ting-tong-shop from my client's request.
+- 🔭 I’m currently working on my own project called Moneytory, a product stock and money management.
+[Website Link](https://moneytory.000webhostapp.com/)
-- 🌱 I’m currently learning 100 Days of Code - The Complete Python Pro Bootcamp for 2021 by Dr. Angela Yu at [Udemy](https://www.udemy.com/course/100-days-of-code/)
+- 🌱 I’m currently learning some basic programming topics such as Asynchronous and SDLC.
-- 👯 I’m member of [Bellshade](https://github.com/bellshade) as maintainer
+- 👯 I’m member of [Bellshade](https://github.com/bellshade) as maintainer.
-- 💬 Ask me about Javascript, PHP, Python, or Other Programming Topics
+- 💬 Ask me about Javascript, Node.js, Java, PHP, Python, MySQL or Other Programming Topics.
-- ⚡ Fun fact: I Like Math and Artificial Intelligence
+- ⚡ Fun fact: I Like KPOP Group TWICE.

 ## 📫 How to reach me
 - 👩‍💻 [LinkedIn](https://www.linkedin.com/in/adhy-wiranto-665882155/)